cyberphone/doc/payments/dual-mode-open-banking-api.md

   "identity_token": "479262777"
 }
 ```
+The `identity_token` is also needed for virtual payment card administation and logging.

 Although strictly put not necessary, personalization of the visual part
 of virtual payment cards would benefit by also getting the user's *human name* in
 the authorization response.
 If supplied it